Frequently Asked Questions

 What is the general timeline for admissions?

-Applications for PhD and Academic MS are due early December.
+Applications for PhD and Academic MS are due late November or early December.
 Invitations for inteviews (PhD only) go out in early January.
 Interviews are early March.
 Offers of admission are sent starting early March.
 Your final admission decisions are due April 15.
 Most students start in the Autumn (late Sept, Stanford is on quarter system).
 Some start Summer quarter at the beginning of July.

 The HCP MS and co-terminal MS has several application cycle per year.
 See the webpages for those programs.